jennifert/jekyll-site/_posts/2014-07-16-Using-DoubleTwist-iTunes-and-Android.markdown

 ##Clean up your current itunes library.

 Before moving any media files from an iTunes library to Android to play in any player, it's best to get unlocked copies.
 For me the fastest (and legal non time consuming way) was to get iTunes music match enabled.
-Once it has finised setting up,  [follow this article on creating playlists](http://computers.tutsplus.com/tutorials/how-to-remove-drm-from-your-music-with-itunes-match--mac-59271) to find locked files, and more.
+Once it has finised setting up,  [follow this article on creating playlists](http://computers.tutsplus.com/tutorials/how-to-remove-drm-from-your-music-with-itunes-match--mac-59271){: rel="nofollow"} to find locked files, and more.

 ####Fix with iTunes Match playlists